ZETA (fusion reactor): Stabilised pinch

 Early studies of the phenomenon suggested one solution to the problem was to increase the compression rate.
 In this approach, the compression would be started and stopped so rapidly that the bulk of the plasma would not have time to move; instead, a shock wave created by this rapid compression would be responsible for compressing the majority of the plasma.
 This approach became known as fast pinch.
 The Los Alamos team working on the Columbus linear machine designed an updated version to test this theory.

 Others started looking for ways to stabilise the plasma during compression, and by 1953 two concepts had come to the fore.
 One solution was to wrap the vacuum tube in a sheet of thin but highly conductive metal.
 If the plasma column began to move, the current in the plasma would induce a magnetic field in the sheet, one that, due to Lenz's law, would push back against the plasma.
 This was most effective against large, slow movements, like the entire plasma torus drifting within the chamber.

 The second solution used additional electromagnets wrapped around the vacuum tube.
 The magnetic fields from these magnets mixed with the pinch field created by the current in the plasma.
 The result was that the paths of the particles within the plasma tube were no longer purely circular around the torus, but twisted like the stripes on a barber's pole.
-In the US, this concept was known as giving the plasma a "backbone", suppressing small-scale, localised instabilities.
+In the U.S., this concept was known as giving the plasma a "backbone", suppressing small-scale, localised instabilities.
 Calculations showed that this stabilised pinch would dramatically improve confinement times, and the older concepts "suddenly seemed obsolete".

 Marshall Rosenbluth, recently arrived at Los Alamos, began a detailed theoretical study of the pinch concept.
 With his wife Arianna W. Rosenbluth and Richard Garwin, he developed "motor theory", or "M-theory", published in 1954.
 The theory predicted that the heating effect of the electric current was greatly increased with the power of the electric field.
 This suggested that the fast pinch concept would be more likely to succeed, as it was easier to produce larger currents in these devices.
 When he incorporated the idea of stabilising magnets into the theory a second phenomenon appeared; for a particular, and narrow, set of conditions based on the physical size of the reactor, the power of the stabilising magnets and the amount of pinch, toroidal machines appeared to be naturally stable.